Silverz27/Implementation-of-new-SSSP-Algorithm/README.md

 - Ran Duan, Jiayi Mao, Xiao Mao, Xinkai Shu, Longhui Yin. *Breaking the Sorting Barrier for Directed Single-Source Shortest Paths.* arXiv:2504.17033v2 [cs.DS], July 2025.
 - E. W. Dijkstra. *A note on two problems in connexion with graphs.* Numerische Mathematik, 1959.
 - R. Bellman. *On a routing problem.* Quarterly of Applied Mathematics, 1958.

-## License

-No license file is currently included in this repository.
-Add one (e.g. MIT, Apache-2.0) if you intend for others to reuse this code.